Vladimir Picheta: Scientific activity

 V.I.Picheta is the author of a large number of works on the history of Russia, Poland, Belarus, Lithuania, and Ukraine.
 His works of the 1920s and 1930s deal mainly with the socio-economic problems of the Russian history of the Time of Troubles and the abolition of serfdom.

 The formation of the Belarusian Soviet historical science is associated with the name of Picheta.
 The topics of his research included the ethnogenesis of the Belarusian people, the history of Belarusian cities, archeology and local history, the history of the Belarusian language and literature, score of studies - out of 516 works of the scientist, more than 150 are devoted to the history of Belarus.

 Picheta's works made a significant contribution to the historiography of Lithuania.
 His works are devoted to such problems as the emergence and development of the Lithuanian feudal state, the genesis and development of serfdom, the position of the peasantry, and the development of cities.
 Vladimir Ivanovich studied the legal status of peasants and slaves in Lithuania, the position of this principality within the Commonwealth.

-Since 1939, Piccheta focused on the history of Poland.
+Since 1939, Picheta focused on the history of Poland.
 In the last years of his life, he worked mainly on the three-volume "History of Poland" (the third volume remained unfinished).